South Woodford: Road

 South Woodford sits at the junction of the North Circular Road with the start of the M11 motorway, which begins at Charlie Brown's Roundabout and is accessible from the Waterworks Corner roundabout.
 Charlie Brown's Roundabout was enlarged in 1972 to accommodate the flyover and sliproads onto the newly constructed motorway.

 South Woodford also offers easy access to the A1400, which merges into the A12, as well as access to the A12 from the Green Man roundabout and the A104 which is known as Lea Bridge Road and is a major link to areas of central London via Hackney.

 Train

 George Lane itself is split into two by the Central line rail track with the western part of the road containing the majority of shops and businesses.
 There was originally a level crossing at this point, but now a flyover (locally referred to as "the Viaduct") carries traffic between the east and west sides of George Lane.

-The area is served by South Woodford tube station in Travelcard Zone 4 on the Central line of the London Underground.
+The area is served by South Woodford tube station in London fare zone 4 on the Central line of the London Underground.

 Bus

-South Woodford is served by London Buses routes 20, 123, 179, 549, W12, W13, W14 and N55.
+South Woodford is served by London Buses routes 20, 123, 179, SL2, W12, W13, W14 and N55.